felixwittwer/casio_3D_renderer/README.md

 # casio_3D_renderer ![MainIcon](MainIcon.bmp)
-a Casio Add-In that renders a 3D cube which can be rotated
+a Casio Add-In that renders a 3D objects which can be rotated

 ## Installation